industrial-asset-hub/asset-link-sdk/docs/cmd.md

 ### Command line tool

-To ease development or testing of the Asset Link, the discovery can be interactively triggered using a command line tool.
+To facilitate development and testing of the Asset Link, an interactive command-line tool is provided to manually trigger the discovery process.
 This command will provide the results (i.e., the devices or assets discovered by the Asset Link) as output.
 For example discovery can be started/stopped and results can be retrieved.

+The command line tool provides a possibility for user to test the Asset Link created using asset-link-sdk even without having an associated gateway.
+The discovered assets can be retrieved in a file using various commands and the same can be validated against the underlying data model.
-Moreover, there is also a test-suite that can be used as follows:
+The details of the test-suite are as follows:

 ```bash
 $ go run cmd/al-ctl/al-ctl.go test